carl2087/final-whistle/README.md

 ### JavaScript

-I tested the javascript code using [jshint](assets/code-check-images/views-py-check.png) woth any errors found corrected the errors that were found was a few missing semicolons
+I tested the javascript code using [jshint](assets/code-check-images/views-py-check.png) with any errors found corrected the errors that were found was a few missing semicolons.

 ![javascript check](./assets/code-check-images/jshint-screenshot.png)